lgonzalezrouco/pti/REST_API/README.md

     curl -i -H "Content-Type: application/json" -d '{"students": [{"name": "Fatima", "studentId": "234123412f"}, {"name": "Maria", "studentId":"16553412g"}]}' http://localhost:8080/newstudent

 But normally a POST request will have some effect over the state of the server (e.g. adding something to a DB).
 In those cases, it's conveneint to return back a 201 HTTP status response code (which means "created").
-You can do with the "res.status" function:
+You can do that with the "res.status" function:

 ```js
     ...